J. P. Ricciardi

-John Paul Ricciardi (born September 26, 1959) is an American Major League Baseball executive currently serving as an analyst for the Boston Red Sox and Worcester Red Sox on NESN.
-He previously served as the general manager of the Toronto Blue Jays from 2001 to 2009.
-He previously served as the as a special advisor to the president of baseball operations with the San Francisco Giants from 2018 to 2023.
+John Paul Ricciardi (born September 26, 1959) is an American former Major League Baseball executive currently serving as an analyst for the Boston Red Sox and Worcester Red Sox on NESN.
+He served as the general manager of the Toronto Blue Jays from 2001 to 2009, and as the as a special advisor to the president of baseball operations with the San Francisco Giants from 2018 to 2023.

-Early life and career
+Early life

 Ricciardi went to and played baseball for St. Peter's/St. Peter-Marian High School in Worcester, Massachusetts, and then played for the Saint Leo University Lions from 1979 through 1980.
 He then spent two years as an infielder in the New York Mets minor league system, playing for the Mets' A-class league affiliates in Little Falls in 1980 and Shelby in 1981.
 He finished his playing career with a batting average below .200.

+Executive career

+Early career

 After the conclusion of his playing career, Ricciardi became a coach in the New York Yankees farm system in the early 1980s before joining the Oakland Athletics organization in 1986 as a minor league instructor and scout.
 By the early 1990s he had risen to the rank of East Coast scouting supervisor and later national crosschecker.
 Ricciardi made his break into the front office in 1996, when he became special assistant to Athletics general manager Sandy Alderson.
 Under new general manager Billy Beane, who was hired in 1997 and had been Ricciardi's former teammate with the Little Falls Mets, his role became director of player personnel.

-Toronto Blue Jays
+Ricciardi claims credit for hiring Paul DePodesta, who was a significant part of Moneyball.

 Impressed by the success Ricciardi and Beane were having with the low-budget Athletics, the Toronto Blue Jays, who sought to cut payroll while becoming more competitive after their acquisition by Canadian media giant Rogers Communications, sought Ricciardi's services after firing then-general manager Gord Ash.
 During his tenure, the Blue Jays never made the playoffs, coming closest in 2006, when they finished second in their division.